CR Smith double glazing windows review

 CR Smith claims to operate with a very thorough, hands-on approach.

-Once you’ve approved the initial quotation, a measurement surveyor will visit your home to take more detailed measurements and discuss your options.
+Once you’ve approved the initial quote, a measurement surveyor will visit your home to take more detailed measurements and discuss your options.
 They will also ensure that installation can take place according to Scottish building regulations, and will apply for any local authority permissions that are required.
 Once the survey has been completed, the planning team will arrange an installation date.

 Once your windows are installed, decorators will varnish, wax and/or paint your internal sills.